 , Ext.
 3466)

 Tamari Kitossa's areas of course instruction inclusive of: critical perspectives on the criminal legal system; sociology of law, punishment, and society; and counter-colonial approach to criminological theory.
-Research interests include: counter-colonialtheorizing of racial profiling; Marxian approaches to police, the state and repression; the environment; and sexual racism and
+Research interests include: counter-colonial theorizing of racial profiling; Marxian approach to police, the state and repression; sexual racism and hyper-sexualism of African males; and qualitative and theoretical approaches to interracial couples.
+Immediate research projects include: mainstream criminological discourse as 'epistemic violence' and 'bad faith' toward blackness; and, with Dr. Katerina Deliovsky is developing the theory of 'repressive tolerance' toward interracial couples.
+He is Co-Chair of the Brock African Recognition Committee (http://brockniagaraafricangroup.weebly.com/

 MURRAY KNUTTILA Provost and Vice-President Academic,